axibase/atsd/api/meta/replacement-table/create-or-replace.md

 Creates a replacement table with specified name, description, type, author, and records.

-In case of an existing replacement table, all the current replacement table records and metadata are replaced with the ones specified in the request.
+If the specified replacement table exists, all current replacement table records and metadata are replaced by those specified in the request.

 ## Request